LabPy/lantz/docs/tutorial/installing.rst

 - :ref:`mac`
 - :ref:`windows`

+.. note:: A really simple way that works in all OS is using Anaconda Python Distribution (see below)

 .. _linux:

 Linux
 -----

-Most linux distributions provide packages for Python 3.2, NumPy, PyQt (or PySide).
+Most linux distributions provide packages for Python 3.4, NumPy, PyQt (or PySide).
 There might be some other useful packages.
 For some distributions, you will find specific instructions below.